knowlab/MEDIQA-2024/README.md

 Our final submission is a rule based ensemble by using the two systems.
 To run the ensemble system please use the ```ensemble-u.sh``` script.
 It's decription can be found at the end of this page.

 In this repository we have the second system which has shown to be effective in the generation task.
-We describe the second system briefly here.

-The core of our method begins with leveraging GPT-4 to synthesize "Reasons" from the provided training dataset.
-We then use RAG for  train data selection process using OpenAI's embedding.

-When it comes to testing and validation, we diverge slightly from the initial process.
-Specifically, "Reasons" are not added to the test examples, ensuring that the model's responses are generated based purely on its understanding and reasoning capabilities.
-This unified approach allows for simultaneous output generation across all tasks, streamlining the evaluation process.
-Our system ensembled with simple prompting technique improves on the NLG scores.

 ## Data Requirements